MevSillire/Corpus/README.md

 # Corpus
-All scripts needed to exploit French corpus
+All scripts needed to exploit French corpora